JohannesOvergaard/Bachelor/Interviews/Monica_Interview.md

 Job contract, gym contract, rent contract all in Danish

+Some websites have a summary page in English but the tasks etc. are still in Danish

 - ***How did you solve it?***

-Had a Brazilian community, had a cosin who new someone
+Had a Brazilian community, had a cousin who new someone living in DK for 20 years

 Mostly used friends to solve issues

 Called the gym to solve issue

-Used the International House
+Used the International House and KEA

 #### More specific (open Idéer.md)

 - ***How did you find information regarding public institutions?
 Challenges and successes?***

-Okay, because she had helped from the university (agency in Portugal) , they translated documents , at this time she studied at KEA and the had a program to helped exchange students.
+Okay, because she had helped from the university (and an agency in Portugal) , they translated documents , at this time she studied at KEA and they had a program to helped exchange students.

 - ***How did you find information about danish culture?
 Challenges and successes?***